Simplicity is the ultimate sophistication.Leonardo Da Vinci

 Decorative Gennou Heads

 For a higher price, more decorative gennou can be had.
-Some of these have various surface textures and finishes applied, while others have designs etched into their surfaces, with the more expensive varieties even have designs of dragons, tigers, zodiac and religious figures deeply hand-engraved into their surfaces.
+Some of these have various surface textures and applied finishes, while others have designs etched into their surfaces, with the more expensive varieties even have designs of dragons, tigers, zodiac and religious figures deeply hand-engraved into their surfaces.

 One of my favorite gennou is an 80monme square head with the figure of a monkey acid-etched on one side and some Chinese characters on the other referring to the patron god of those born in the Year of the Monkey, which I am.
 Sorry, I don’t have the hammer with me here in Tokyo, so no pictures.
 It was a gift from my Japanese Mother-in-Law (RIP) and so I value it highly although I don’t use it anymore.